letsencrypt/acme-spec/draft-barnes-acme.md

 "{scheme}://{domain}/.well-known/acme-challenge/", where:
   * the scheme field is set to "http" if the "tls" field in the response is present and set to false, and "https" otherwise;
-  * the domain field is set to the domain name being verified; and
+  * the domain field is set to the domain name being verified
 2. Verify that the resulting URI is well-formed.
 3. Dereference the URI using an HTTP or HTTPS GET request.
 If using HTTPS, the ACME server MUST ignore the certificate provided by the HTTPS server.